jamiecoleman92/workshop-cloud-native-java/README.md

 * **Module 2** covers the technologies essential for developing and deploying microservices at scale where the microservices are the responsibility of autonomous teams.
 * **Module 3** covers the observability operational needs of microservice deployments at scale, such as tracing request and understanding microservice health.
 * **Module 4** covers the deployment, scaling and updating of microserivces at scale, through Kubernetes and Istio.
+* **Module 5** covers the deployment, scaling and updating of microserivces on the Cloud.

 Each workshop module consists of a number of Open Liberty Guides each of which demonstrates a key cloud-native microservice technology.
 Each Guide is designed to be taken independently so if you just want to learn about a specific technology you can just take that guide.

-If, however, you're goal is to learn about all the technologies, then working through them in the order shown below is recommended.
+The workshop is split into two parts.
+The first you will pick two guides from the 1st part of the workshop.
+Pick 1 guide from modules 1-3.
+Then pick one guide from module 4.
+This should take you around an 45 minutes to finish.

+For the second part of the workshop you will pick one of the two guides in module 5.
+These take around 45 minutes to finish.

 ## Table of Contents

+### 1st Part of Workshop
 - [Cloud-native Java Workshop](#cloud-native-java-workshop)
   - [Table of Contents](#table-of-contents)
   - [Workshop Preparation](#workshop-preparation)